djp952/pvr.rtlradio/doc/importexport.md

 * Select __`Client specific settings`__

 ### Import channel data
 Selecting this client specific setting will open a file browser dialog that allows for selection of an existing __.json__ document to import into the PVR database.
-Due to limitations the file must be located in the Kodi __Userdata__ folder (https://kodi.wiki/view/Userdata), or a subdirectory of that folder.
 The file must adhere to the __JSON Schema__ described below.

 Channel data imported into the PVR database with this method will add or replace matching entries but will not remove any non-matching entries.
 To completely replace the contents of the database, first execute the __Clear channel data__ operation followed by the __Import channel data__ operation.

 ### Export channel data
 Selecting this client specific setting will open a folder browser dialog allows for selection of the folder to write the __radiochannels.json__ file.
 This file will contain the contents of the PVR database formatted to the __JSON Schema__ described below.
-Due to limitations the file name cannot be customized and the selected folder must be the Kodi __Userdata__ folder (https://kodi.wiki/view/Userdata), or a subdirectory of that folder.
+Due to limitations the file name cannot be customized and will be set to __radiochannels.json__.

-This operation can be used to transfer the PVR database information from one Kodi instance to another.
-Copy the __radiochannels.json__ file generated via __Export channel data__ on the source system to the __Userdata__ folder (https://kodi.wiki/view/Userdata) on the destination system, then execute an __Import channel data__ operation on the destination system.

 ### Clear channel data
 Selecting this client specific setting will clear all existing channel data from the PVR database.